administer-org/documentation/v2/server/adminrunner.md

 # AdminRunner

-AdminRunns has many functions and utilities for manging admins.
+AdminRunner has many functions and utilities for managing admins.

 ## `AR.Bootstrap`